-Healthy Chocolate Hummus Recipe is easy to make and ready in 5 minutes!
+This healthy Chocolate Hummus recipe is easy to make in 5 minutes!
 It’s a nutritious dip, appetizer, dessert, snack or spread that everyone in my family, including my kids, loves.
-This dessert hummus recipe is gluten-free, dairy-free, has no refined sugar & it’s vegan!
+This dessert hummus recipe is gluten-free, dairy-free with no refined sugar.

 My 1 year old literally dipped a pretzel into the Chocolate Hummus, licked it off, and then dipped again.
-She didn’t even care to eat the pretzel, it was simply the vehicle used to eat more dessert hummus!
-She actually ended up just asking for a spoon! 😉
+She didn’t even care to eat the pretzel, it was simply the vehicle used to eat more dessert hummus.
+She actually ended up just asking for a spoon.

-How do you make Chocolate Hummus?
+How to make Chocolate Hummus

 This chocolate hummus recipe is so easy to make that it literally is ready in 5 minutes from start to finish!
 However, here are a few notes to ensure your dessert hummus making success!